EvelynGriffith/201_final_website/src/projects/vue-component.md

 ### Vice President

-Add some information about Ethan and what he does!
+Ethan majors in math and loves graph theory!